-This event was a gathering of regional colleges and universities from Michigan, Minnesota, North Dakota, South Dakota and Wisconsin to take part in a simulation of a United Nations General Assembly (they also simulated the Security Council, which is not part of the General Assembly, but a separate structure within the UN).
-The Human Rights Council, another organ of the UN, was also simulated.
+This event was a gathering of regional colleges and universities from Michigan, Minnesota, South Dakota, and Wisconsin to take part in a simulation of a United Nations General Assembly and Security Council.

-Each institution was assigned a group of countries that it had to role play and a committee that each individual served on as part of the simulation of the United Nationals General Assembly and Security Council.
-The groups had to research the backgrounds, views and traditions of the member-states they were assigned, and adhere to those identities while presenting ideas and proposals for committees and constructing resolutions that included politics and security, economics and finance, environmental concerns, social and cultural and humanitarian issues.
+Each institution was assigned several countries that students represented in the three committees of the United Nations General Assembly, as well as the 15 member-states of the Security Council.
+The groups had to research the backgrounds, policy perspectives, and UN initiatives of the member-states they were assigned, and adhere to those identities while presenting ideas and proposals for committees and constructing resolutions that included politics and security, economics and finance, environmental concerns, and social, cultural and humanitarian issues.

-They were judged by the research, preparation and presentation they did on the countries they were assigned, and how well they demonstrated that knowledge in the General Assembly committees and on the Security Council.
-The four countries assigned to Normandale students were Botswana, Germany, Norway and Uruguay.
-Two Normandale students received honors during the event, as Kristen Uhler was named Best Delegate Nominee on the Environmental Committee Best Delegate, and Anna Rios received an honorable mention for Environmental Committee Best Delegate.
+Students at the conference were judged by the research, preparation, and presentations they did on the countries they were assigned and how well they demonstrated that knowledge in the General Assembly committees and on the Security Council.
+The seven countries that Normandale students represented were China, Malaysia, Philippines, Somalia, South Africa, Spain, and Thailand.